 After we had Kane and got home, I tried so hard to be a rock for Taylor, but it was tough.
 It really is something no one can prepare you for.
 I just want to let any other guy reading this if you go through this to please be there for your significant other.
 I missed out on a lot of things with Taylor.
 She needed me more than I needed her.
 She was going through a tough time and I didn’t realize.
 Honestly, I just didn’t ask, all I needed to do was to ask and listen to her.
 I tried so hard to go back to what I thought was normal and missed a ton of moments where I could have helped her.
 I want all of you to know this situation is very delicate.
 But all it requires is for two people be there for each other and to listen and talk.
 I’m not going to sugarcoat it.
 Nothing will be normal after what happened.
 You just learn to take everything day by day and roll with the punches.
 You learn your strength.”

 This story was submitted to Love What Matters by Ian Bjorgum of Georgia.
-You can follow his family on Instagram and his wife’s blog.
+You can follow his family on Instagram.
 Do you have a similar experience?
 We’d like to hear your important journey.
 Submit your own story here.
 Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more inspiring stories by Ian’s wife, Taylor here: